amyspencerproject/crowdfunding-product-page/README-Amy.md

 - CSS custom properties
 - Flexbox
 - Mobile-first workflow
-- Not sure if I am going to just do vanilla JS or use [React](https://reactjs.org/) - JS library
+- Vanilla JS

 ### What I learned

-* Always put a type on your ```<button>``` elements.
+- Always put a type on your `<button>` elements.
-* Make sure your alt descritions for images/icons used for an action say what the action does e.g. alt="bookmark" not alt="bookmark icon"
+- Make sure your alt descritions for images/icons used for an action say what the action does e.g. alt="bookmark" not alt="bookmark icon"
-* Do not use ```<br/>``` because screen readers say break out loud and that is annoying
+- Do not use `<br/>` because screen readers say break out loud and that is annoying
-* do not use an empty div with a border to make decorative line.
+- do not use an empty div with a border to make decorative line.
 User borders on existing elements
-* Use aria-expanded for menu toggle functions.
+- Use aria-expanded for menu toggle functions.
 Like a hamburger icon that toggles to a navigation menu
-*
+- the close button must be part of the modal otherwise you can not access it to close the modal

 ### Continued development